kipras44/kipras44/README.md

 ### Hello there.

-## I am a newly minted MERN stack Web Developer looking to learn as much as I can.
-Feel free to drop me a message about collaborating, or if there's anything you wish you would have learned when you first got into tech, feel free to share.
+## I am a newly minted MERN stack Developer.
+Currently, I'm working on learning as much as I can about the Front End, and using this knowledge to land my first tech role.
+After that I plan to expand my knowledge to a more well rounded understanding of both Front End and Back End technologies.
+Feel free to drop me a message about collaborating, or if there's anything you wish you would have learned when you first got into tech, please feel free to share.

 ## Thank you and good luck.